This article was initially published on January 29th, 2024, and has since been updated for relevancy.

-At the age of 29, despite having never won an MLB World Series, Shohei Ohtani is already considered one of the greatest baseball players of all time, constantly drawing comparisons to Babe Ruth — as well as having inked an unprecedented $700 million contract with the Los Angeles Dodgers.
+At the age of 29, before he’d even won an MLB World Series, Shohei Ohtani was already considered one of the greatest baseball players of all time, drawing comparisons to Babe Ruth — as well as having inked an unprecedented $700 million contract with the Los Angeles Dodgers.

-At the age of 28, Kansas City Chief quarterback Patrick Mahomes is a two-time Super Bowl champion, two-time Super Bowl MVP, and a two-time NFL MVP with his own $500 million contract.
-After locking up his sixth AFC Championship today, against the Baltimore Ravens on this occasion, he looks to capture his third ring at next month’s Super Bowl LVIII.
+At the age of 28, Kansas City Chief quarterback Patrick Mahomes was a two-time Super Bowl champion, two-time Super Bowl MVP, and a two-time NFL MVP with his own $500 million contract.
+After locking up his sixth AFC Championship, against the Baltimore Ravens on this occasion, he was poised to capture his third ring at Super Bowl LVIII (which ultimately yielded a high-profile L).

 RELATED: No Exaggeration, Joel Embiid Is Playing At An All-Time Great Level

-Then there’s the newly-crowned Australian Open men’s singles winner: Jannik Sinner.
-Defeating world #1 Novak Djokovic and #3 Daniil Medvedev to seize his maiden Grand Slam victory, the Italian-born talent is only 22 years young.
-And by all accounts, he has powerfully set the tone for the promising career ahead of him.
+Then there’s two-time Australian Open men’s singles winner: Jannik Sinner.
+The first time around, he defeated world #1 Novak Djokovic and #3 Daniil Medvedev to seize his maiden Grand Slam victory at 22 years young.
+This past year, the Italian-born talent stormed his way to victory, beating back Alexander Zverev in straight sets; and has powerfully set the tone for a promising career ahead.

 This is what they don’t tell you about becoming an adult.